Once open a time: DIT

-Our company is serving professionally trained and qualified DIT for many digital cameras.
-Some of supported cameras: Arri Alexa and models, Red, Sony F65, Blackmagic camera models, high frame rate (HighSpeed) shooting WeissCam, Phantom and many more.
+Our company was serving professionally trained and qualified DIT for many digital cameras.
+Some of supported cameras were: Arri Alexa and models, Red, Sony F65, Blackmagic camera models, high frame rate (HighSpeed) shooting WeissCam, Phantom and many more.

 Oktotech has more than 6000 shooting days DIT experience as a team.
-Oktotech is leader in the industry for DIT services.
+Oktotech was leader in the industry for DIT services.

 “We supply this service so your shoot will run smoothly and you get the most out of your team.
 The idea is, we train our DIT so your camera is set up correctly and your data is captured and backed-up securely, “On the Fly”.
 DIT work is relatively specialized so it’s important to realize that a DIT is not a substitute for a second camera assistant, but an additional role.
 The DIT must stay focused on the ‘back end’ of the camera, so you will still need a standard shooting crew including a Focus-Puller, Second AC and third AC.“

 As well as numerous tv commercials and music videos, some of feature films have been listed below that successfully completed as DIT services:

 - Kelebegin Ruyasi (2013)

 - Bu Iste Bir Yalnizlik Var (2013)